 The image below presents the most common difference in the outputs of UX and UI Designers.
 The one to the left is part of a UX wireframe done on Lucidchart.
 It’s predominantly black and white with a simple layout of the elements.
 On the right side is a Photoshop version of the Life Pulse Android Wear App.

 In Career Foundry’s guide to UX and UI designers.
 The expected deliverables for each role were summarised as follows:

 One of the deliverables to note from the list above is the wireframe.
 The wireframe creation includes a variety of conditions.
 Which are triggered by different elements throughout the app.
 Creating wireframes often feature a list of conditions the developers must follow when coding.
 For instance, tapping on the X button directs me to the Y page.
 The UX Designer is responsible for calling out all these specific details.

 When it comes to the UI Designer, they are responsible for redlining each app screen they create.
 Each redline provides intricate detail into the typography, padding, graphics etc. it refers to.
 Essentially, all elements on an app screen are specified by pixels.
 To ensure the front end is implemented correctly.

 So why do great UI Designers undertake such a time-consuming task when creating a mobile user experience?
 Well, as the late Steve Jobs so succinctly put it: “Details matter, it’s worth waiting to get it right.”

 A mobile app that looks great but is difficult to use is an example of good UI and poor UX.
-But an app that is usable but looks horrible has a great UX process and not-so-great UI.
+But what about an app that is usable but looks horrible?
+It likely has a great UX process and not-so-great UI.

-The right UX and UI processes should be your first priority to create market-leading user experience for your mobile app.
+The UX and UI processes should be your first priority to create market-leading user experience.

 What do you think makes a great mobile user experience?
 Share your thoughts in the comments section below.